-When you create a group in SCOM it does not by default have a health rollup monitor or any unit monitors, so the health state stays in the grey/uninitialized no health information state.
+When you create a group in SCOM it does not by default have a health rollup monitor or any unit monitors, so the health state stays in the gray/uninitialized no health information state.
 This article describes how to add a roll up monitor so the health of the group members is rolled up to the group.

 HealthState IS NULL OR HealthState = 0.
 For more information see How to use criteria when scoping objects.

-What does a grey health state mean?
+What does a gray health state mean?

-The grey icon with a question mark signifies an object that has never had a health state, for example a device that has been badly or incompletely discovered.
+The gray icon with a question mark signifies an object that has never had a health state, for example a device that has been badly or incompletely discovered.
 SCOM is aware of the object, but has never recorded any data from it.
 This covers both objects where SCOM records a health state of 0 (no health state) and those where SCOM has no record for the health state, i.e. the health state is blank or unspecified (NULL).

 - To show only objects where SCOM specifies a health state of 0 use